Modern Python Projects Transcripts

 2:27 So let's go back to our pytest example and let's mark this test split as a slow test.
 So all we have to do is to decorate it with

 2:37 pytest.mark and the name of the mark.
-So let's let's say it's a slow test.
+So let's say it's a slow test.
 Now we go back to the terminal and let's run only the slow tests.

 2:57 As you can see, we run only, this one slow test.
 We also get this warning saying that pytest.mark.slow